jdcalus/STSA-Workshop-2-WCS/README.md

 ![Architecture Overview](/images/wk2-wcs-workspaces-dialog-node-colorchange-jump.png)

-22. Go back to the "Information" node and click on it to open the node editor.
-Click the three bubbles in the upper right.
+22. Go back to the "Temperature" node and click on it to open the node editor.
+Click the three bubbles in the upper right, by degree celsius.

 ![Architecture Overview](/images/wk2-wcs-workspaces-dialog-node-temperature-json.png)